Reconsidering Velocity Addition/Subtraction in Special Relativity

-where we also used \eqref{eq:AlgStr-5b} from the first to the second line.
+where we again used \eqref{eq:ProofPolarDec-6} from the first to the second line.
 As both sides are in polar decomposed form, boost and rotation parts must separately be equal, leading for the boosts to

 where \eqref{eq:AlgStr-9b} follows immediately from \eqref{eq:AlgStr-9a} by setting $\vec\beta'_3:=\mat{T}(\vec\beta_1,\vec\beta_2)\vec\beta_3$, so that, according to \eqref{eq:AlgStr-3}, $\vec\beta_3:=\mat{T}(\vec\beta_2,\vec\beta_1)\vec\beta'_3$.
 Dropping the prime on $\vec\beta'_3$ then gives \eqref{eq:AlgStr-9b}.